quebin31/keyserver-rs/README.md

 ### Enabling Prometheus (optional)

-One can optionally enable a [Prometheus](https://prometheus.io/) exporter, by compiling using the `--feature monitor` feature flag.
+One can optionally enable a [Prometheus](https://prometheus.io/) exporter, by compiling using the `--feature monitoring` feature flag.

 ### Build